Best AI Wealth Management Tools in 2026

 An AI-driven wealth management tool that links your accounts and produces portfolio assessments, risk scores, and suggested adjustments across your holdings.
 It positions itself as an always-on AI that reviews your whole portfolio and surfaces ideas.

-The practical takeaway: reach for these when you want the big picture across everything you own.
-They are the wrong call when your real question is hands-on, ticker-level research inside one brokerage, where an investing-focused tool goes deeper.
+The practical takeaway: reach for Origin, Empower, or PortfolioPilot when you want the big picture across everything you own.
+Where they aggregate every account for breadth, Walnut connects one brokerage securely for depth, so the contrast is breadth versus depth rather than better versus worse.
+These planners are the wrong call when your real question is hands-on, ticker-level research inside one brokerage, where an investing-focused tool like Walnut or Magnifi goes deeper.

 The investing-focused tools trade whole-life breadth for depth on markets and your holdings.
-Magnifi is built for fund and ETF discovery in chat; Walnut grounds a conversation in the real positions at the broker you already own.
-Neither tries to be your budgeting app or your retirement planner, and that focus is the point.
+Walnut grounds a conversation in the real positions at the broker you already own and frames each one against the S&P 500; Magnifi is built for fund and ETF discovery in chat.
+Neither tries to be your budgeting app or your retirement planner the way Origin or Empower do, and that focus is the point.

 Magnifi